 In 1979, Regis, together with the other TST colleges, entered into an agreement with U of T to grant conjoint degrees in theology.
 Regis became a federated college of U of T, a relationship, enshrined in a Memorandum of Agreement, which is renewed periodically, most recently in 2004 (for a ten year period).
 Regis takes part in the academic life of one of the leading research universities in the world, a university with 20 faculties, 84 departments, 67 specialized centers of research and teaching, and over 70,000 students.

 With the generous assistance of the Sisters of St. Joseph (Toronto), Regis took advantage of an opportunity to relocate its facility to a former residence operated by the sisters at the heart of the U of T campus.
 After four years of planning and preparation, this move was completed in the fall of 2009.
 In addition to continuing to realize all the advantages that proximity to the U of T affords Regis students, the college is now able to bring a constructive, credible, visible faith witness to the university campus.

-Its relationship with the Toronto School of Theology led Regis to seek membership in the Association of Theological Schools of the United States and Canada (ATS), which was granted in 1980 and renewed in 2001 and 2011.
-Regis is currently conducting a self-study in preparation for reaccreditation in the fall of 2021.
+Its relationship with the Toronto School of Theology led Regis to seek membership in the Association of Theological Schools of the United States and Canada (ATS), which was granted in 1980 and renewed in 2001, 2011, and 2021.
 As a result of its status as a fully accredited member of the ATS, the academic standing of Regis graduates is recognized throughout North America.